 I came back to New York to work at Columbia University in 1981 when Jim Caraley hired me to teach in the MPA Program.
 In 1985, Donna Fishman and I were married on a beach in Long Island.
 Two years later, we bought a small house a block from the beach in Long Beach.
-We love the ocean and enjoy Long Island's beaches.
+After Hurricane Sandy we rebuilt the ground floor of our Long Beach home, and like our neighbors we decided to stay because we love the ocean and enjoy Long Island's beaches.
 During most of the year we live on Morningside Drive in Manhattan.
 Donna was the Vice President for External Affairs at the Community Service Society (CSS) of New York for over a decade.
 CSS is a nonprofit organization that was established during the Progressive era and continues to advocate for poor people.
 In July 2004, Donna became the Deputy Director of the Jewish Fund for Justice; "The Jewish Fund for Justice is the only national Jewish organization solely committed to fighting the injustice of poverty in America."
 From December 2005 until December 2010, Donna served as the Executive Director of the Gilda's Club of Westchester.
 "The mission of Gilda's Club Westchester is to provide a place where men, women, and children with cancer and their families and friends join with others to build social and emotional support as a supplement to medical care."
 In December of 2010, she became Chief Operating Officer of the Fund for Public Health in New York: “The Fund for Public Health in New York, Inc. is dedicated to the advancement of the health and well-being of all New York City residents.
 Towards this aim, FPHNY implements programs to address pressing public health needs, develops private sector support for enhancing the health of New Yorkers.”

 We have two wonderful daughters, Gabriella Rose and Ariel Mariah.
 Both of our daughters are without question brilliant, beautiful, and utterly charming.
-Gabriella is now a student at Hampshire College in Amherst, Mass. and Ariel is a student at the University of Maryland.
+Gabriella is a graduate of Hampshire College in Amherst, Mass. and works at Columbia University and Ariel is a student at the University of Maryland.
 Both of my daughters attended the Bank Street School and then Gabriella went on to the Bronx High School of Science while Ariel graduated from Beacon High School here on the Upper West side of Manhattan.
 It's hard to express how much they mean to me or how lucky I am to be their dad.
-As James Taylor sings,"The secret of life is enjoying the passage of time" - and I try to do that as much as I can.
+As James Taylor sings, "The secret of life is enjoying the passage of time" - and I try to do that as much as I can.

 On to the professional part of the home page...

 My biography and vita are on the page.
 They give you a pretty good idea of what I've worked on.
 If my books sound interesting, the management books can be ordered on-line from the publisher, Jossey-Bass or Georgetown University Press.
 The more recent books on environmental policy and sustainability management can be purchased from MIT Press and Columbia University Press.
 In 2005, I returned to the issue of environmental policy and management with a co-authored book published by MIT Press on Strategic Planning and Environmental Regulation.
-During 2006, Columbia University Press published my book, entitled Understanding Environmental Policy and more recently published Sustainability Management, my latest book.
+During 2006, Columbia University Press published my book, entitled Understanding Environmental Policy which in 2014 will be re-issued as a second edition.
+In 2011, Columbia University Press published Sustainability Management, a book that represents some of my current thinking on organizational and environmental management.
 In February, 2008 I began to write a blog mainly on environmental issues on the Green Pages of the New York Observer.
 When that ended in 2009, I started to write for the Huffington Post.
 I like to work with other people and have written books with my friend from graduate school, Shel Kamieniecki (Dean of Social Sciences at UC Santa Cruz), and my friend Ron Brand, who used to direct EPA's leaking underground storage tank program.
 Most of the articles I've published are co-authored because I prefer to work as part of a team.
 In the last few years, I've done much of my writing with my friend, consulting partner and intellectual co-conspirator, Bill Eimicke.
-Our most recent book is the Responsible Contract Manager, published in October, 2008 by Georgetown University Press.
+In 2008, we wrote out most academic book, the Responsible Contract Manager, published by Georgetown University Press.

 Bill and I have taught public management, management innovation and the MPA workshop (Fall & Spring).
 Syllabi and handbooks from those classes are included here.
 We have been exploring new ways of bringing public management education to those who need it.
 We wrote a paper in 1998 about our distance learning experiment with the Heinz School at Carnegie Mellon University.
 We have taught strategic planning and management innovation to thousands of public sector practitioners.
 In the fall of 2008, Professor Tanya Heikkila joined us as co-author for the 4th edition of the Effective Public Manager.
+In the summer of 2013 we again joined forces and co-authored that book’s 5th edition.
 I wrote the first edition of the Effective Public Manager in 1987 and it was published in 1988.
 Bill and I revised it in 1995 and 2002.
 Bill, Tanya and I will continue to work hard to keep it up-to-date and useful for public sector problem-solving professionals.